Unleashing the Power of Continual Learning on Non-Centralized Devices: A Survey: Discussion about real-world applications

-In \cite{ma2022continual}, the authors introduces a novel continual federated l earning framework known as CFeD, which ingeniously leverages public datasets as surrogate data to perform knowledge distillation both at the client and server levels, thus effectively strength the local datasets.
-Each client and the server maintain an independent surrogate dataset, which is not directly derived from the clients' private data, thus addressing privacy concerns effectively.
+In \cite{ma2022continual}, the authors introduce a novel continual federated learning framework known as CFeD, which ingeniously leverages public datasets as surrogate data to perform knowledge distillation both at the client and server levels, thus effectively strengthening the local datasets.
+Each client and the server maintain an independent surrogate dataset, which is not directly derived from the client's private data, thus addressing privacy concerns effectively.
 When introduced to a new task, each client utilizes its surrogate dataset to transfer knowledge from the previous tasks' model to the new model, thereby alleviating inter-task forgetting.
-Specifically, the knowledge distillation process at the client side is formalized in the loss function as:

-Where \(\mathcal{L}_d(D^k_t; w)\) represents the distillation loss for client \(k\) based on its surrogate dataset \(D^k_t\) in task \(t\), with \(w\) denoting the model parameters.
-The hyper-parameter \(\lambda_d\) is crucial as it balances the loss associated with new tasks against the distillation loss.

-To mitigate the impact of noisy data in streaming tasks, \cite{wuerkaixi2024accurate} proposes a novel method called accurate forgetting federated continual learning (AF-FCL).
-The core of this method lies in the application of a normalizing flow (NF) model to quantify the credibility of previous knowledge and achieve accurate forgetting.
-The NF model is trained in the feature space of the classifier to generate features that represent the previous tasks.
+To mitigate the impact of noisy data in streaming tasks, \cite{wuerkaixi2024accurate} proposes a novel method called accurate forgetting federated continual learning.
+The core of this method lies in the application of a normalizing flow model to quantify the credibility of previous knowledge and achieve accurate forgetting.
+The model is trained in the feature space of the classifier to generate features that represent the previous tasks.
 These generated features are then used to augment the learning process of the classifier, preventing complete forgetting of previous tasks.
 The correlation probability of the generated features is used to re-weight the loss objective, enabling the classifier to selectively forget biased or irrelevant features.
 Specifically, the loss objective is composed of three terms: the classification loss on real data, the classification loss on generated features, and a regularization term that penalizes large deviations of the generated features from the true data distribution.
-The weights of these terms are adjusted based on the correlation probability, allowing the classifier to adaptively forget erroneous information and learn unbiased features for all clients.
-The formula for the correlation probability and the final loss objective are as follows:
+The weights of these terms are adjusted based on the correlation probability, allowing the classifier to adaptively forget erroneous information and learn unbiased features.